woman handing tea to another woman

 Overview

-• To apply for an H, L, or permanent resident visa;
+• To apply for an H, L, K, or permanent resident (immigrant) visa at a U.S. consulate.

 • Government Funding